security-code-scan/security-code-scan/website/configuration.md

 ![Suppress](https://i.stack.imgur.com/oLWSt.png)

-It is possible to filter shown item in *Error List* by different criterias: warning id, project name, etc.
+It is possible to filter shown item in *Error List* by different criteria: warning id, project name, etc.
 You can permanently suppress entire warning type for a project by setting it's warning id severity to *None*.
+Microsoft has [it's own documentation](https://docs.microsoft.com/en-us/visualstudio/code-quality/use-roslyn-analyzers) about suppressions, rule sets and severities.
 ## Severity
 Each warning severity is configurable: expand References > Analyzers > SecurityCodeScan under the project in a Solution window, right click on a warning ID and modify the severity.
 WebGoat.NET.ruleset will be automatically saved in the project's directory: